-Level I Prerequisites: CEM 122 minimum grade "C"
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CEM 122 minimum grade "C"

 This course is the first in a two-semester sequence in organic chemistry.
 It provides students with a background in nomenclature of organic compounds, stereochemistry, preparation and reactions of aliphatic and aromatic compounds.
 Students also practice the preparation and handling of organic compounds in the laboratory.